wp-plugins/kebo-twitter-feed/readme.txt

 == Changelog ==

+= 0.5.4 =
+* Bug Fix: Fixed Slider javascript output to use new class names.

 = 0.5.3 =
 * Bug Fix: Slider style of Twitter Feed CSS updated to the new class names.